After Your Hearing

 What can I do if the Minister appeals?

-To respond to the appeal, you must:
+To respond to the appeal, you or your legal representative must:

 • Prepare a Notice of Intent to Respond.